petedavisdev/petedavis.dev/_notes/blog.md

  - Who is VuePress for?
  - Checklist (magnet)

-## Gatsby, Gridsome or VuePress?
- - Gatsby and Gridsome if you want content from an API
-	 - Benefits - choose headless CMS (but that can mean lock-in!)
-	 - Content in multiple file formats (but that's untidy)
-	 - GraphQl out of the box (but you probably don't need it)
- - VuePress if you want to keep content in Markdown
-	 - Keep your content with your code
- - Not as restrictive as it appears
-	 - You can write HTML inside your markdown!
-	 - You can use Vue components inside your markdown!!
-	 - You can fetch dynamic data inside your markdown!!!

 ## How to get started with VuePress
  - Use a template (magnet)
  - Install it yourself